-Significant areas requiring the use of estimates and assumptions relate to the review of asset carrying values and determination of impairment charges of non-current assets, the determination of mineral reserves, the inputs used in the determination of share-based payments, and the inputs

-Notes to the Consolidated Financial Statements For the six months ended June 30, 2019 and 2018 used in the determination of the listing expense.
+Significant areas requiring the use of estimates and assumptions relate to the review of asset carrying values and determination of impairment charges of non-current assets, the determination of mineral reserves, the inputs used in the determination of share-based payments, and the inputs used in the determination of the listing expense.
 Actual results could differ from those estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.